 - LCDS SCADA systems: LAquis SCADA

 - Rockwell: RSView

-Automation has come to optimize and make the job easier.
+Automation has come to optimize and make jobs easier.
 SCADA systems helps both the operator and the manager to control the process.
 Several repetitive tasks are automated and more time is left for decision tasks.
 SCADA in industrial automation is widely used.
 When talking about industrial automation, PLC, HMI, is also usually involved an SCADA system.
 SCADA is a supervisory system where real-time industry information is gathered through a communication network.
 The equipment in a factory may have a communication ability.
 It allows PLC equipment to send the data acquisition to computers in a company.
-These computers, that have a SCADA system installed, allow you to receive the data acquisition from that devices.
+These computers, that have a SCADA system installed, allow you to receive the data acquisition from the equipment.

 Keep the factory under control in real time, keep reports and analyze everything that has occurred.
 This is one of the characteristics of an SCADA software system.
 Each control point, each system tag.

 Monitoring information in an HMI SCADA system (human machine interface).
 An HMI screen is designed like a panel with buttons, displays, gauges, charts, etc. Data is presented to the user in a SCADA software.

 Display: objects that display values on the SCADA HMI screen.
 Several formatting properties can be used.
 Numbers, texts, and even colors indicative of errors and alarms.
 They are mainly associated with analog tags.

 Pictures may be used in the HMI not only to illustrate the environment or the machine but also to represent buttons and states.
 For example, open or closed valve, also associated with a tag.
 The pictures can be animated, as in the case of running engines as well.
 Instead of external pictures, it is possible to draw on the SCADA itself.
 Vector drawings are also used as objects.